Br. Steve Herro's Blog

 Br.
 Steve Herro, O. Praem., professed solemn vows to the Community of St. Norbert Abbey in 1991.
 He has served in Catholic social action ministry for St. Norbert Abbey, the Diocese of Green Bay, Catholic Charities USA, and St. Norbert College.

 DISCLAIMER: This blog represents Br.
 Herro's own opinions and experiences.
-It does not represent an official position or opinion of neither of the organizations, St. Norbert Abbey nor Catholic Charities USA, nor of any of the organizations' members.
+It does not represent an official position or opinion of St. Norbert Abbey or of any individual Norbertine.

 by Br.
 Steve Herro, O. Praem.

 The Scriptures of the end of the liturgical year and beginning of Advent remind us to be vigilant at the time of the second coming of Christ.
 And the Gospel of Matthew does not mince words on the last Sunday of the year, the Solemnity of our Lord Jesus Christ, King of the Universe, Year A (Matthew 25:31-46):